sitelint/html-to-speech/README.md

 # HTML to Speech

 Convert HTML to a readable string.
-To make your web page readable you need to convert it to the readable string.
+To make your web page content readable you need to convert it to the readable string.
+Using simply `textNode` or `innerText` isn't sufficient as there are other elements that needs to be processed: images, form controls, etc.

 ## Demo